boazsegev/plezi-website/docs/guides/hello_chat.html.md

         <Attribute name="height" value="256" />
     </DataObject>
 </PageMap>-->
-# A Better Chatroom
+# The Chatroom Experience

 A ["Hello World" tutorial](./hello_world) is wonderful, but Plezi really shines when it comes to Websockets.

 In the landing page you have noticed a working demonstration for a fully working chatroom application, with a few lines of code executed through the `irb` terminal.

 There's no point in showing the basics or repeating the code in the landing page.

-I assume we all have experience coming from different platforms... so let's improve our chatroom rather then repeat ourselves.
+If you're looking for some easy tutorial, this is **not** the place.

+This tutorial aims at implementing complex concepts in a way that will allow us to implement real world websocket applications.

+The chatroom application is just an excuse, a comfortable way to demonstrate more complex concepts.

 ## Getting Ready